lesserfish/Gask/README.md

 ## Library

 We also include a library that allows you to use Gemini API from Haskell.
-Documentation is currently a work in progress.
+Documentation can be found [here](https://github.com/lesserfish/gask/blob/main/src/Gask/Documentation.md).

 ## Warning